|

 Algiers showed a decided decline in inventiveness and proved to be the

-weakest of the series."* However, even the weakest
+weakest of the series."
+(Holmes of the Movies, New

 Holmes' and Watson's plans to hunt grouse in Scotland are derailed when